scrabbletank/farhome-rules/rulesdoc.md

 Once per turn, when a creature takes a movement action towards you, you can spend 2 AP to make a ranged weapon attack as a reaction as long as the creature is in range.

 #### Blessed Healing
-*Requires proficiency with Divine spells*
+*Requires 2 Charisma, proficiency with Divine spells*

 The target of your heals gains an extra superior die on their next attack or saving throw.

 #### Helping Hand
-*Requires proficiency with Divine spells*
+*Requires proficiency with Divine spells, 6th Level*

 When casting buffing spells, add a superior dice to the roll if you are not one of the targets.